 This collection of information will be used to determine the lawful existence and validity of a legal entity before ATF approves the transfer of an NFA firearm to that entity.
 This collection of information is necessary to ensure that the entities are properly created under State law (are therefore a “person” under the NFA) and the transfer of a weapon will not place the transferee in violation of law.

-This form will be sent via mail by ATF Legal Instruments Examiners to transferees when an application to transfer an NFA firearm is not accompanied by supporting documentations sufficient to verify the validity of a legal entity.
+This letter will be sent via mail by ATF Legal Instruments Examiners to transferees when an application to transfer an NFA firearm is not accompanied by supporting documentations sufficient to verify the validity of a legal entity.
 The transferee will return the requested information to the NFA Branch via mail.

 ATF uses a uniform subject classification system to identify duplication and to ensure that any similar information already available cannot be used or modified for use for the purpose of this information collection.